Kchaitanya30/Processing-Geographic-Data/Managing_Attribute_data_and_layer_data/README.md

 d.
 End to End (Head On, Rear End, Rear-to-Rear);
 e.
 Unknown (Unknown, Reported but invalid, Not Reported, Missing)

+#### Adding a Field to Store Short Codes for Collision Types
+Purpose: To add a new field to the attribute table for storing short values representing collision types
-#### Add field
+Tool: Add Field
+Layer: mass_trac_crashes_2010_aeac84
-Add field:
+Tool: Add Field
-Purpose: To Add a field in the attribute table
+Purpose: To add a new field to the attribute table.
-Field name: MannerColl_ctgy
+Field Name: MannerColl_ctgy
 Alias: MannerColl_ctgy
 Data Type: Text
-Length: 6( Give max number you think)
+Length: 6 (assign the maximum number considered suitable) Output Description: A new text field named MannerColl_ctgy is added to the attribute table, which will be used to store short codes for each collision type.
+For the series of steps done for 5 collision types, the steps are mentioned for each collision type.
+These steps will be repeated under the thick line below.

+### For Recoding ANGL
 #### Select by attributes
+Purpose: To select all desired rows within the specified column.
-Tool: Select by attributes
+Tool: Select by Attributes
-Purpose: To select all the desired rows in the columns
+Purpose: To select all desired rows within the specified column.
 Input: mass_trac_crashes_2010_aeac84
-Where: MannerColl   is equal   Angle
+Where: MannerColl is equal to Angle
-Output description: It selected all the rows inthe MannerColl which has the value angle
+Output Description: Selects all rows in the MannerColl field where the value is Angle.
-- In select by attributes ( For selecting single value choose “is equal” and for multiple values choose “include” )
+Note: Use “is equal to” when selecting a single value and “includes” when selecting multiple values.

 #### Calculate field
 Input: mass_trac_crashes_2010_aeac84
 Check: use the selected rows: 31631
 Field name: MannerCol_ctgy
 Expression: MannerCol_ctgy = "ANGL"
-Output description: It populates are the selected rows with ANGl text
+Output Description: Populates all selected rows in the MannerColl_ctgy field with the text ANGL.
-- In calculate field while giving name choose quotes “ “  as it is a text
+Note: When entering text values in the expression, enclose them in quotation marks since the field type is text.

+#### For Recoding SVHL
 #### Select by attributes
-Tool: Select by attributes
+Tool: Select by Attributes
-Purpose: To select all the desired rows in the columns
+Purpose: To select all the desired rows within the specified column.
 Input: mass_trac_crashes_2010_aeac84
-Where: MannerColl   Includes the value(s)   Single Vehicle, Not Collision Between two Vehicles in traffic Output description: It selected all the rows inthe MannerColl which has the values  Single Vehicle, Not Collision Between two Vehicles in traffic
+Where: MannerColl includes the values Single Vehicle, Not Collision Between Two Vehicles in Traffic Output Description: Selects all rows in the MannerColl field that contain the values Single Vehicle and Not Collision Between Two Vehicles in Traffic.

 #### Calculate field
 Input: mass_trac_crashes_2010_aeac84
-Check: use the selected rows: 23409
+Check: Use the selected rows (23,409)
-Field name: MannerCol_ctgy
+Field Name: MannerColl_ctgy
-Expression: MannerCol_ctgy = "SVHL"
+Expression: MannerColl_ctgy = SVHL
-Output description: It populates are the selected rows with SVHL text
+Output Description: Populates all selected rows in the MannerColl_ctgy field with the text SVHL.

+#### For Recoding SSWP
 #### Select by attributes
 Tool: Select by attributes
 Purpose: To select all the desired rows in the columns